-Roma Hackney Music Building (1963) The building houses the offices of the Department of Communication and Performing Arts within the School of Arts and Sciences.
-It has classrooms, practice rooms, the Sara Lynn Riley Kennedy Music Recording Studio, the library for recordings and musical scores, and the office for the Collegiate newspaper.
-Wilson Educational Television (WEDT) maintains studio, production and playback facilities in the building.
+Roma Hackney Music Building (1963) houses the offices of the Department of Communication and Performing Arts within the School of Arts and Sciences, in addition to classrooms, the Sara Lynn Riley Kennedy Music Recording Studio, a library for recordings and musical scores, and the office for the Collegiate newspaper.
+Wilson Educational Television (WEDT) also maintains studio, production and playback facilities in the building.
 WEDT produces and cablecasts original programming for the local cable company.
 Willis N. Hackney Library (1977) was named in honor of a friend of the College.
 The library, which has seating for 250 readers, is open at least 87 hours per week to serve the college community.
 Its resources are also available to the residents of the Wilson community.
-The library's collection includes over 202,000 volumes, more than 26,000 electronic books, and a substantial collection of non-print materials.
-It subscribes to approximately 350 periodicals and newspapers, in print and microform format, and provides full-text access to over 14,500 periodicals in online databases, which are accessible to all users on campus and to the Barton community off campus.
+The library's collection includes over 152,000 volumes, more than 25,000 electronic books, and a substantial collection of non-print materials.
+It subscribes to approximately 350 periodicals and newspapers, in print and microform format, and provides full-text access to over 19,000 electronic subscriptions, as well as a substanial collection of non-print materials.
 The Curriculum Lab, located on the second floor of Hackney Library, includes copies of textbooks and other resource materials used in the North Carolina public schools.
 Hackney Library is also a depository for selected U.S. Government documents and offers internet access to a wide variety of resources.
 The library provides an automated cataloguing system that is accessible via the internet and offers computers for research and other needs to both the Barton community and the public as well.
 In addition, a wireless computer network and loaner wireless laptops are available to the Barton community.
 Individual and group study rooms are available (some equipped with computers) on the second floor, as well as a student lounge with vending machines.

 Hamlin Student Center (1967) was named to honor Charles H. Hamlin (1890-1985), longtime professor of social studies.
-The center houses the campus dining hall, Bully's Campus Grill, student conference rooms, a student lounge, a theatre, the offices of student success, career services, student activities, and administrative offices for the Division of Student Affairs.
+The center houses the campus dining hall, Bully's Campus Grill, student conference rooms, a student lounge, a theatre, the offices of career services, student activities, and administrative offices for the Division of Student Affairs.

 Hardy Alumni Hall (1936) was named to honor Bert Clarence Hardy (1906-1935), nephew of Clarence Leonard Hardy.
-The building has a large room used for campus meetings, lectures and receptions.
+The building has a large room used for campus meetings, lectures, and receptions.
 The building also includes the Trustees' Board Room.
 The basement level houses the Student Affairs administrative offices and a multipurpose room.